narval-xyz/armory/doc/policy-engine-setup.md

 ## Terminology

-- CEK: Content Encryption Key
+- **CEK**: Content Encryption Key
-- KEK: Key Encryption Key
+- **KEK**: Key Encryption Key
-- MK: Master Key
+- **MK**: Master Key

-## Persona
+- **Data Storage**: The storage system responsible for holding data related to tenants entities and policies.
+While Narval doesn't mandate the use of a specific storage system like S3 or IPFS, it does require that the data stored conforms to Narval's data structure for entities and policies.
+- **Database**: The engine's database.
+It's used to store some of engine's configuration, tenant's encrypted configuration, and encrypted tenant's data.

-- **Engineer**, someone with high credentials to set up critical software within the organization.
+- **Engineer**: A persona with high credentials to set up critical software within an organization.
-- **Admin**, someone or something responsible for managing the engine in the organization.
+- **Admin**: A persona responsible for managing the engine in the organization.
   It can be the same person as the Engineer.

 ## Provision